 Failure Knight: Yoko's old guardian Aoki, from "Daughter of The Wind".
 He was a pilot from World War II who didn't get to die honourably in a kamikaze attack and could never get over it.
 He got his wish through an Heroic Sacrifice.

 Fanservice: In "Wotan's Fire", Yoko showed up in bikini on a oil tanker.
 The crewmen were only too happy to welcome her aboard.
 In the "The Rhine Gold", we can see her wearing nothing but a towel after taking a shower.
 In the "Gate of Souls", she lost some of her spacesuit's equipment, forcing her to wear a worn-out, skimpier uniform.
 In 'On the Edge of Life' Yoko arrives in Rothenburg wearing an ultra short red micro-mini dress.

-The mechanism behind themnote (physics becomes Newtonian within a region of space that is devoid of light), as explained in "The Three Suns of Vinea", is original but also a definite example of Artistic License - Physics.
+The mechanism behind themnote Physics becomes Newtonian if a region of space is devoid of light, as explained in "The Three Suns of Vinea", is original but also a definite example of Artistic License - Physics.

 Later on, Yoko's starship the Ryu can do it as well.
 Strangely enough, while "The Three Suns of Vinea" took care in explaining that it was not possible to travel faster than light in normal space, the Ryu seems to do it without special precautions.
 Possibly justified in that it's from a technology much more recent than the 2 million-years old one of the Vineans.

 Human Aliens: The Vineans have blue skin and somewhat sharper traits, but apart from that are indistinguishable from humans.
 This incredible coincidence is never explained, since they come from the Triangulum galaxy and already looked like that two million years ago, before homo sapiens had even evolved on Earth.

 In one album, Yoko even could disguise as a Vinean.
 It worked because they only use b/w monitors.